swvanderlaan/2020_georgakis_vanderlaan_MCP1/README.md

 #### Analysis Scripts
-Surely these scripts will not work immediately on your systems, but they may be used and edited for local use.
+These scripts will not work immediately on your systems, but they are easily edited for local use given the required data.

 - *2020_georgakis_vanderlaan_MCP1.Rmd*</br>
 R Notebook in `R markdown` with all.